sadgedog/Secure-File-Splitter/README.md

 # About this

-Secure File Splitter is an application that allows you to secure your secret images by distributing them.
+Secure File Splitter is an application that allows you to secure your secret file by distributing them.

 # Detail

-Secure File Splitter distributes an file(picture) into several "shares" based on Samir's secret sharing.
+Secure File Splitter distributes a file(picture) into several "shares" based on Samir's secret sharing.
 The individual shares themselves have no special meaning, and original image can be restored only when it has attracted more than a predetermined "threshold" number of shares.